Duo integrates with your Cisco ASA VPN to add two-factor authentication to any VPN login.

 /+CSCOE+/logon.html).
 After you complete primary authentication, the Duo enrollment/login prompt appears.

 Using AnyConnect?
-Users see a “Second Password” field when using the AnyConnect client.
-This field accepts the name of a Duo factor, like "push" or "phone", or a Duo passcode (generated with Duo Mobile or sent via SMS).
+Users see a “Second Password” field when using the AnyConnect client, which cannot be left blank.
+This second password field accepts the name of a Duo factor, like "push" or "phone", or a Duo passcode (generated with Duo Mobile or sent via SMS).
 Learn how Duo works with desktop and mobile AnyConnect clients.

 You can configure Duo on your ASA using the Cisco command line.